-.NET is expanding with each day and unquestionably, taking up a career in the Dot Net stream makes you versatile, talented, and one of the most sought-after candidates in the field of programming.
-Thus, if you are a fresher and looking at a career in programming, preparing for ADO.NET interview questions is essential.
+.NET is expanding with each day, and unquestionably, taking up a career in the Dot Net stream makes you versatile, talented, and one of the most sought-after candidates in the field of programming.
+Thus, if you are a fresher and looking for a career in programming, preparing for ADO.NET interview questions is essential.

 Advantages of ADO.NET